-Once you have a satisfying number of sources, it is time to carefully examine every piece and argument.
-Read every essay, article, or book chapter to have a basic understanding of the topic.
+Once you have a satisfying number of sources, it is time for the careful reading of every piece and argument.
+Read every essay, article, or book chapter to have a deeper understanding of the topic.
 Highlight the sentences or paragraphs that synthesize the main ideas regarding the subject.
 If you work with numerous pieces, write a summary for the highlighted content.
 It will help you remember key information.

 - What is this claim?